URL path: Index page // Intercellular Adhesion Molecule 1 (ICAM-1)

 • In bladder cancer, there is a direct correlation between the expression of ICAM-1 and the degree of tumor differentiation.
 In patients with gastrointestinal cancer and liver metastases, ICAM-1 levels are significantly higher than in patients without metastases

 • In lymphoproliferative disorders, ICAM-1 is associated with the degree of malignancy.
-In HTLV-1-related myelopathy and in adult T-cell leukemia, serum ICAM-1 is elevated
+In HTLV-1-related myelopathy and adult T-cell leukemia, serum ICAM-1 is elevated

 • Patients with malignant melanoma have significantly elevated serum sICAM-1 levels and are of prognostic significance